Hemmingsen Drug Store

 Chris Munden, Hemmingsen Drug Store

-Before Chris and Mindy launched medication synchronization at their pharmacy, they set a lofty goal of getting half their total volume signed up for the program by the end of 2018.
+Before Chris and Mindy launched medication synchronization at their pharmacy, they set a lofty goal of getting half their total volume signed up for the program.
 It didn’t take long for them to shatter expectations though.
 Staff enthusiasm and patient interest were so high they found themselves 120% to goal by July, which had a profound impact on patient experience right off the bat.

 We’ve definitely seen a major improvement with our workflow.
 Since patients with maintenance medications only have to come in to the pharmacy once a month, we’re not only simplifying their lives, but we’ve also had more time to offer a higher level of service to the people who are in the store for immediate needs, like antibiotics.